luizpvas/explicit/README.md

 end
 ```

-To test your endpoints, call `request(schema, params)` and write assertions
+To test your endpoints, call `fetch(request, params)` and write assertions
 against the response.
 If the endpoint sends a response that does not match
 expected format the test fails with `Schema::API::InvalidResponseFormatError`.